azist/azos/src/Azos/Data/Replication/readme.md

 - No support for instant synchronous change across origins (however it can be added as OOB updates)
 - Large node catch-up takes time (e.g. days for 100s mill records)
 - Higher competency of app architects and engineers

+## Details

+- Replication is between logical nodes
+- Nodes may have different number of shards; for example a writable master copy has 4 shards for speed but a backup node may have 1 large disk shard for storage
+-